 Mycology Specimen Collection Instructions

 The recovery of fungi from clinical specimens depends largely on the collection of an appropriate specimen and its prompt transport to the laboratory.
 The specimen must be labeled per laboratory policy with its source indicated.
-Unless otherwise indicated, all specimens are inoculated onto BHI and Inhibitory Mold agar and incubated at 30 + 2 C. Flasks with screw caps are used as a safety precaution.

 Types of Specimens: